kalpana-org/kalpana/README.md

 Theme config
 ------------
 Theme settings are specified in `style.conf` in the config directory.
 If the file doesn't exist, Kalpana will copy and use a default instead.
 The file is plain JSON and should be fairly self-explanatory.
+The values should be valid CSS values.

 The theme is reloaded every time the config is reloaded, ie. whenever the Kalpana window is activated/focused.